mmbillah/personal_website/content/author/admin/_index.md

 I am a 2nd year PhD student in economics and simultaneously pursuing a masters in statistics at Washington State University.

-My research interest lie at the intersection of econometrics and machine learning
+My research interest lie at the intersection of econometrics and machine learning.

+Please contact me at: jugal.marfatia@wsu.edu